maxbrixner/exiftool/README.md

 # exiftool

-A simple and lightweight exif tool.
+A simple and lightweight exif tool for Linux.
 ## Usage
 Use the exiftool from your command line like this.
 ```